April 6, 2024

 Music Review: Masterful performances close Chandler festival

-RANDOLPH - The Central Vermont Chamber Music Festival closed its 23rd season at Chandler Music Hall Saturday with a program of particular substance.
+RANDOLPH - The Central Vermont Chamber Music Festival closed its 23rd season at Chandler Center for the Arts Saturday with a program of particular substance.
 Two chamber music masterpieces by great masters were performed masterfully.

 (The program was repeated Sunday at Woodstock's Unitarian Universalist Church, and will be performed again on Nov.
 1 at the Brooklyn Public Library; see the website for information.)